xiezl/singa-docs/_posts/docs/2015-01-10-quick-start.md

       workspace: "examples/cifar10/"
     }

-Change the original *job.conf* with the above cluster setting.
+In SINGA, [asynchronous training]({{ BASE_PATH }}/docs/architecture) is enabled by launching multiple worker groups.
+For example, we can change the original *job.conf* to have two worker groups as shown above.
 By default, each worker group has one worker.
 Since one process is set to contain two workers.
 The two worker groups will run in the same process.
-Consequently, they run the in-memory [Downpour]({{ BASE_PATH }}/docs/distributed-training) training framework.
+Consequently, they run the in-memory [Downpour]({{ BASE_PATH }}/docs/frameworks) training framework.
 Users do not need to split the dataset explicitly for each worker (group); instead, they can assign each worker (group) a random offset to the start of the dataset.
-Consequently, the workers run like on different data partitions.
+The workers would run as on different data partitions.

     # job.conf